 Komuro: "Having received an internal award, there has been increased attention being paid to in-house PMs.
 However, the same method cannot be applied to all projects.

-In the future, I would like to flexibly adapt the role to suit the characteristics of each project and expand it to more projects.
-By expanding the new role of in-house PM to the entire NOMURA Co.,Ltd., I would like to contribute to improving the driving force behind projects."
+Going forward, we plan to flexibly adapt this approach to the specific characteristics of each project and expand it to a wider range of projects.
+By extending this new role of in-house project manager throughout NOMURA Co.,Ltd., we hope to contribute to improving project management capabilities."

 Behind the scenes, we have a strong sense of trust and professionalism